You are here

 Five College Tibetan Studies in India Program

 Hampshire co-sponsors, with Smith College, the Five College Tibetan Studies in India Program.
-Through this unique program, students have the opportunity to study Buddhist philosophy and Tibetan cultures and history during January Term at the Central University for Tibetan Studies in Sarnath, India.The Institute is a research and teaching university established and jointly administered by the Tibetan Government in Exile and the Ministry of Education of India.
+Through this unique program, students have the opportunity to study Buddhist philosophy and Tibetan cultures and history during Smith's January Interterm at the Central University for Tibetan Studies in Sarnath, India.The Institute is a research and teaching university established and jointly administered by the Tibetan Government in Exile and the Ministry of Education of India.
 In recognition of the importance of this thriving program, His Holiness the 14th Dalai Lama visited in May, 2007 to address the members of the Smith and Hampshire communities.

 National Yiddish Book Center